Search for your perfect holiday

 Rising from the grasslands of the Alberta prairies, Calgary is a majestic city and since the 1970's has prospered as a result of the oil and gas industry.
 Prior to that, Calgary was a cattle town and their Cowboy heritage is celebrated every summer in the famous Calgary Stampede.

-If you would like us to plan a trip to the Calgary Stampede for you, this major cowboy event books up a long way in advance so let us know as soon as you can, dates for 2019 are 5 – 14 July.
+If you would like us to plan a trip to the Calgary Stampede for you, this major cowboy event books up a long way in advance so let us know as soon as you can, dates are usually early July for a couple of weeks.

 There are many museums and attractions to see in Calgary and it’s definitely worthy of a couple of days, whether you are travelling solo, as a couple or with children, there are plenty of sights to enjoy.
 We visited Heritage Park which is a historical village where you can interact with people showcasing how the ‘west’ of Canada used to be and it’s also home to Gasoline Alley a wonderful motor museum showcasing the gas pumps and old cars and planes of yesteryear.